Sagar-Satra/Group-Study-Application/README.md

 ### 2. Pokemon Evolution System
 - Random Pokemon assignment when joining a room
+- Total Pokemon collected is tracked per user (each assignment counts as +1)
 - 15 different Pokemon families with 3 evolution stages each
 - Pokemon evolves automatically based on study time:
   - Stage 1 -> Stage 2: 30 minutes (ideally but for testing 1 min)